What is school drug education?

-We have moved a long way from the traditional approach to drug education, which focused mainly on provision of information about drugs and their possible harmful consequences.
-While still including this, best practice drug education explores and develops student’s drug related knowledge, skills, attitudes and values through use of inclusive and interactive teaching strategies.
+We have moved a long way from the traditional approach to drug education, which focused mainly on the provision of information about drugs and their possible harmful consequences.
+While still including this, best practice drug education explores and develops student’s drug-related knowledge, skills, attitudes and values through the use of inclusive and interactive teaching strategies.

 It fosters resilience through nurturing a sense of belonging and connectedness both to the school and to the broader community and works to reduce the harms from drug use.

 What is a Harm Minimisation approach to drug education?

 National and State strategy supports a harm minimisation approach.
 In school drug education, this approach acknowledges that drug use is complex and that students can be affected by their own drug use or the drug use of others.

 It aims to reduce the harms associated with the use and to promote healthier, alternative behaviours.
 A harm minimisation approach does not condone or encourage drug use.

 It promotes non-use and delayed use of all drugs, and is an inclusive approach that is supportive of young people who are not using drugs, those who may be experimenting with drugs and those who may be experiencing issues related to drug use.

 Prevention education is best introduced when the prevalence of use of the particular drug is still low and before most young people are exposed to the possibility of use.

 It is therefore important that drug education is started in early childhood, is age-appropriate and continues through a child’s years of schooling in order to build their knowledge, skills and experiences and to bring about effective behaviour change.

 There are three critical phases when the intervention effects of drug education are most likely to be optimised and include: